lloydjatkinson/configuration/README.md

 The setup has some goals and non-goals (which I may work on in the future):

-* ✋ Does **not** create Windows images, deploy Windows images, answer files, make use of MDT or SCCM or other standard IT tools.
-These require more work and investment and are great tools but not what I'm aiming to use for my personal machines (or family and friends machines).
-* ✋ Does **not** automate the very initial install of Windows OOBE (the setup process where the serial number is entered, the language is selected, etc).
-* ✋ Does **not** sign in to various accounts for applications or sites
-* ✋ Does **not** install drivers (different machines are going to have different drivers, and hopefully Windows Update can install most if not all of them - for now this will be a manual step unless I see the same set of drivers and machines in which case another step could be created)
-* ✋ Does **not** setup network connections and WiFi

----

 * ✔️ Run immediately after the initial install of Windows
 * ✔️ Run solely from Windows Terminal (Elevated as Administrator)
 * ✔️ The setup should be initiated from a **single command** such as `Invoke-WebRequest <url here>/setup.ps1 | Invoke-Expression`